deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 "Can you please update the course materials?"
 "I'll take this course when the materials are updated!"
 These are some of the retorts I frequently see, in response to words of commendation and praise that the Offensive Security community attribute to the [_Cracking The Perimeter_](https://www.offensive-security.com/information-security-training/cracking-the-perimeter/) course and [OSCE](https://www.offensive-security.com/information-security-certifications/osce-offensive-security-certified-expert/) exam.

 _Cracking The Perimeter_, stylized as _CTP_, is the accompanying course to the Offensive Security Certified Expert (OSCE) certification.
 Although this course is often seen as "outdated", there is a reason why Offensive Security certifications do not have an expiration date.
 There is a reason why the courses receive strategic updates.
 There are reasons why Offensive Security alumni are frequently sought out in the information security market.
 I will hit on all of the previously mentioned notions, in the middle and latter parts of this post.
-For now, understand this- there is a reason why Offensive Security has accrued so much notoriety over the years.
+For now, understand this - there is a reason why Offensive Security has accrued so much notoriety over the years.

 What are the prerequisites to this course?
 ---